oci-labs/smartdevice2/README.md

   - may need to run `ps -ef | grep mysql` and kill some processes in order for this to work
 * `npm run dbsetup` (initially and only after schema changes)
+  - This uses database/ddl.sql.
-  WARNING: This will delete all data in the database.
+  - WARNING: This will delete all data in the database.
-  It can be restored by importing a .json file.
+  - It can be restored by importing a .json file.
 * `npm run build` (initially and for each new version)
 * `npm run start-dev`